Education Impact Grant for Summer 2021

 - All registered students with financial need are encouraged to apply.
 First priority will go to Pell eligible students, but we anticipate funds will be available for students who are not Pell eligible as well.

-- COVID Impact Grants can only be used for Spring 2021 and will not be issued toward a future semester balance and/or applied to an outstanding past due balance.
+- COVID Impact Grants can only be used for Summer 2021 and not issued toward a future semester balance and/or applied to an outstanding past due balance.

-- All decisions and notifications regarding the Educational Impact Grant for Spring 2021 will be sent to applicants' student-issued CCCS email account (accessible through eWOLF).
+- All decisions and notifications regarding the Educational Impact Grant for Summer 2021 will be sent to applicants' student-issued CCCS email account (accessible through eWOLF).

 Questions About the Application or Eligibility?